Samuel-KW/Old-Fashioned-Playlist/README.md

 Download audio files to `songs` and add a reference to them in `songs/data.json`.

-Each song follow the following format:
+Each song must follow the following format:
 ```json
 {
     "title": "SONG TITLE",